Microsoft engineering groups: Microsoft 365 and Office

 Microsoft Office is a line of office software, provided by Microsoft.
 Office includes Word (a word processor), Excel (a spreadsheet program), PowerPoint (a presentation software), OneNote (a notetaking program), Outlook (an email program, frequently used with Exchange Server), OneDrive (a cloud storage and file hosting service) and Teams (a unified communication and collaboration platform).
 It also encompasses other products (not bundled in Office suite) like Microsoft Access, Microsoft Publisher, Microsoft Project, Microsoft Visio and Microsoft SharePoint.
 Web services connected via Microsoft accounts such as Outlook.com (a free web-based service previously branded as Hotmail), Outlook on the web, Sway and To Do are also part of Office.

 Skype

-Skype is an application that specializes in providing video chat and voice call services.
+Skype was an application that specializes in providing video chat and voice call services.
 Users can exchange text and video messages, files and images, and create conference calls.
 Other applications developed alongside Skype are Skype Translator, Skype Qik and GroupMe.
-Originally launched in 2003, it was bought by Microsoft in 2011 for $8.5 billion.
+Originally launched in 2003, it was bought by Microsoft in 2011 for $8.5 billion, and was retired on May 5, 2025.